 ' We're crazy.
 They know we're here, it's getting late.
-Look at that mist. '
+Just look at that mist. '

 Crouched over the radio, Tu smiled stoically and soothed with his thick Mekong Delta vowels, ' You know Colonel Binh – he always play Russian Roulette. '

-' My poor Mother still thinks I work in an office! '
+' My poor Mother thinks I work in an office! '

 ' According to our folklore, Tu, an ambassador is an honest man sent abroad to lie for his country. '

-The tall soldier lifted tired smoke-grey eyes that rebuked the first sudden drizzle.
+Bowman lifted tired smoke-grey eyes and rebuked the first sudden drizzle.
 Soon his combat clothes grew damp and watching his rifle slowly covered by a film of moisture, he resigned himself to a further miserable hour.
 God it felt cold among these wild highlands.
-During a two hours flight from Vietnam's coastal plain, the mercury had tumbled thirty degrees as their helicopters climbed over five thousand feet and slipped among peaks shrouded with cloud and mist.
+During a two hours flight from Vietnam's coastal plain, the mercury had tumbled thirty degrees as their helicopters climbed over five thousand feet and slipped among peaks shrouded with mysterious clouds.

-One camouflaged arm hugged the rifle like a plastic toy while he lifted his jungle hat, rubbed a sun-leathered brow and smoothed cropped straw hair with damp fingers.
-Again he searched the misty trees along the gliding river, before walking a few more paces, canvass bandoliers heavy with loaded magazines tied around his spare hips.
+One camouflaged arm hugged the rifle like a plastic toy while he lifted his jungle hat, rubbed a sun-leathered brow and smoothed cropped straw hair with strong fingers.
+Again he searched the foggy trees, before walking a few paces, canvass bandoliers heavy with loaded magazines tied around his spare hips.
 But those deceptively alert eyes saw nothing odd as he pondered fate.